1988 South Korean legislative election

 Legislative elections were held in South Korea on 26 April 1988.
 The result was a victory for the ruling Democratic Justice Party (DJP), which won 125 of the 299 seats in the National Assembly.
 Voter turnout was 75.8%.
 This was the first time the ruling party did not win a majority in the National Assembly since 1960, the first free and fair elections in Korean history.
 In January 1990, the DJP merged with other two opposition parties, leaving the Kim Dae-jung-led Peace Democratic Party to be the sole opposition party.

 Electoral system

-Of the 299 seats, 224 were elected in single-member districts via first-past-the-post voting, while the remainder were allocated via proportional representation at the national level among parties that won five or more seats in constituencies.
-One-half of those seats would be awarded to the top party (which was then eliminated from further consideration for national seats), with the remainder allocated based on vote share.
+Of the 299 seats, 224 were elected in single-member districts via first-past-the-post voting, while the remainder were allocated via a modified proportional representation at the national level among parties that won five or more seats in constituencies.
+One-half of those seats would be awarded to the top party (which was then eliminated from further consideration for national seats), with the remainder allocated based on the number of constituency seats won.